 Thinking of your next hairdo is something that comes second nature.
 Of course, planning correctly for hairstyles is as important as wearing them.
 But in the weeks before you decide to rock permed hair, dying your hair shouldn’t be an option.
 We understand that you want to look beautiful, but you should consider your hair.

 Dyes have similar chemical processes to perms that break down your keratin.
 And the presence of dye in your hair while perming is a double recipe for disaster.
 You should also avoid dying your hair after perming it for the same reason.

 The Thing With Sleeping

 The thing with sleeping is that you sometimes forget you recently got a new hairdo.
 Except if you have other reasons to be awake, it’s perfectly fine to get a good sleep.
 If your perm is expertly applied, it will remain permanent for the time you want it to last.

-However, it would help if you practised certain safety precautions before bed.
-Use silk/satin scarfs, scrunchies and pillowcases because they reduce how friction and frizz affect your hair.
+However, it would help if you practiced certain safety precautions before bed.
+Use silk/satin scarves, scrunchies, and pillowcases because they reduce how friction and frizz affect your hair.

 At the beginning of this article, we promised to show you how you can reduce the damage perming does to your hair.
 And here’s how to achieve that.

 - Use recommended products for permed hair to keep your hair nourished and healthy.